 In many ways I’ve avoided answering this question directly, as ideally I’d like the writing to speak for itself.
 But after a powerfully intimate launch two weeks ago, where I opened the book and its backstory up to the room, I feel that we should be carry on the conversation.
 I was overwhelmed with the moving responses from listeners; the tears, the compliments, the questions.
 And so for you (and also for me) here are some further thoughts on Unable Mother in a little more detail…

 Unable Mother is essentially about the dual terror-beauty of motherhood, in all its nuanced glory, complexity, and new-life befuddlement.
 This is something maybe all moms (all parents) can relate to, but never in exactly the same way .

 My own motherhood experience revolved around the absolute denial of being pregnant in the first place.
 But in equal measure, the joy of knowing I was.
 Linked with this, was this desperate want for a child, coupled also with the fear of it being true.
 This was a major struggle for me during the first quarter of the pregnancy, and one of the most confusing and frustrating periods of my life.

-I was entirely disconnected – from my body and from what was happening inside of it.
-The poem ‘Flesh’, probably apexes this sense of detachment.
+I was entirely disconnected as a would-be mom, especially from my body and from what was happening inside of it.
+The poem ‘Flesh’, a blow-by-blow account of childbirth, probably apexes this sense of detachment.
 Here, I describe in the detail the moment of my daughter’s birth, but with no real resolve or follow through to meeting the child at the end.
 Really all the poem wants to do is focus its energy on how I experienced the moment.
-Or rather, how the disappointed part of myself – thinks I experienced it:
+Or rather, how the disconnected part of myself – experienced it:

 ‘You couldn’t accept the natural